-"It was evident in all miracles performed by Lahiri Mahasaya that he never allowed the ego-principle 33 to consider itself a causative force.
+"It was evident in all miracles performed by Lahiri Mahasaya that he never allowed the ego-principle $\frac{4-9}{2}$ to consider itself a causative force.
 By perfection of resistless surrender, the master enabled the Prime Healing Power to flow freely through him.

 "The numerous bodies which were spectacularly healed through Lahiri Mahasaya eventually had to feed the flames of cremation.
-But the silent spiritual awakenings he effected, the Christlike disciples he fashioned, are his imperishable miracles."
+But the silent spiritual awakenings he affected, the Christlike disciples he fashioned, are his imperishable miracles."